alexlee22/indoor-tracking-blog/_posts/2016-07-04-GH-centroid-position-1.md

 ---
 layout: post
 title: First attempt at GH for triangle and centroid
-date: 2016-07-04 11:00:00
+date: 2016-07-04 0:00:00
 type: post
 published: true
 status: publish
 categories: []
 tags: []
-description: First attempt at a GH for locating a person via the centroid of a triangle.
+description: First attempt at a GH for locating a person via the centroid of a triangle
 # 110 marker 1234567890123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123456789
 twitter-body: you write here and it goes on the share for twitter
 featuredimg: polar-bear.jpg #if you put an image here it goes on twitter too